apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Use Cases and General Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ability to import Instances allows Cloud operators (both public and private) to onboard new tenants simply and quickly,
+The ability to import Instances allows Cloud operators to onboard new tenants simply and quickly,
-with the minimum amount disk IO.
-But also can be used in disaster recovery scenarios at remote sites (if storage is
+with the minimum amount of disk IO.
+It can also be used in disaster recovery scenarios at remote sites (if storage is
 replicated) and in the recreation of Instances which have been backed up (part of the code is indeed used in
 CloudStack's Backup and Recovery feature).

-The most complex part of importing Instances is the mapping of an unmanaged Instance's Networks to CloudStack Networks.
-As an operator
+The most complex part of importing Instances is the mapping of an unmanaged Instance's Networks to CloudStack Networks, as an operator
 could be importing tens or even hundreds of Instances.

 If the 'destination' Network VLAN(s) and the requested service offerings match the existing Instance, then the Instance can be